 The Police and Crime Commissioner has strong financial management arrangements at both the strategic and operational level and consistently obtains unqualified opinions for its annual accounts and value for money assessment.
 The Section 151 Officer is a member of the Commissioner's Executive Leadership Team and all formal financial decision making has the benefit of the advice and review of the Chief Financial Officer or their representative.
-It should be noted that resource difficulties with delivering audits nationally is leading to a position whereby 2022/23 accounts may not receive a full audit opinion, but an unqualified audit opinion for value for money for 2022/23 has been reported to the Joint Audit Committee.
+It should be noted that resource difficulties with delivering audits nationally is leading to a position whereby 2022/23 accounts did not receive a full audit, resulting in a disclaimed opinion from the auditor but with no issues of concern raised.
+A full audit was undertaken for the 2023/24 accounts, with no issues of concern raised again but owing to the disclaimed opinion in 2022/23 a disclaimed opinion has to be issued again while audit reassurance is rebuilt.
+An unqualified audit opinion for value for money has been reported to the Joint Audit Committee by the auditor for every financial year.